KMTP-TV: History

-In 1954, the station began commercially as KSAN-TV on UHF channel 32; it was one of the first UHF TV stations in California.
+On March 9, 1954, the station began commercially as KSAN-TV on UHF channel 32; it was one of the first UHF TV stations in California.
 Owned by the Patterson family, operators of KSAN radio, the station was a small production studio and broadcast operation housed in the renovated Sutro Mansion in San Francisco and showed an amalgam of boxing and wrestling matches, medical conferences, and old movies.
 The station went off the air in 1958.
 The KSAN-TV call letters now reside on the NBC affiliate on channel 3 in San Angelo, Texas.

-The TV station was purchased by Metromedia in 1968, when the call sign was moved to an FM radio station and the TV station rechristened KNEW-TV, to match its co-owned KNEW radio and to complement Metromedia's flagship station in New York, WNEW-TV (now Fox owned-and-operated station WNYW).
+The TV station was purchased by Metromedia in 1968 and went on the air on June 17, when the call sign was moved to an FM radio station and the TV station rechristened KNEW-TV, to match its co-owned KNEW radio and to complement Metromedia's flagship station in New York, WNEW-TV (now Fox owned-and-operated station WNYW).
 KNEW-TV ran the syndicated Metromedia talk shows and variety programming of such stars as shock-talker Joe Pyne, and others.

-This format was unsuccessful, and by 1970, channel 32 was given to leading public broadcaster KQED (channel 9) and had its call sign changed again, this time as KQEC, a member station of PBS.
+This format was unsuccessful, and on May 15, 1970, channel 32 was donated to leading public broadcaster KQED (channel 9) and had its call sign changed again, this time as KQEC, a member station of PBS.
 KQED held onto the station until 1988 when the Federal Communications Commission (FCC) revoked the license, ruling that it had been off the air too long to remain in the hands of the KQED ownership (KQED kept KQEC off the air for most of 1972 through 1977, and then again for several months in 1979–80), and reassigned the license to Minority Television Project, one of the challengers of the KQEC license.
-The present-day KMTP-TV signed on on August 31, 1991, as the nation's second African-American owned public television station.
+In 1989, KRON-TV partnered with KQED to create KQEC, an all-news channel called "Bay News Center", in March 1990.
+Prior to the partnership, KRON tried to find a cable news channel, as the Bay Area did not have any regional news channels.
+This did not come into fruition because both stations wanted to pursue their own efforts to create a regional all-news channel in January 1990.
+The present-day KMTP-TV signed on August 31, 1991, as the nation's second African-American owned public television station.

 In the FCC's 2016–2017 Broadcast Incentive Auction #1001, KMTP-TV successfully bid to go off the air for a compensation of $87,824,258.
 KMTP claimed in a March 31, 2017, press release, that it was negotiating with other broadcast stations in the Bay Area to share a channel.
 In FCC filings, it claimed a Channel Sharing Agreement had been signed, after completion of the auction, that would enable KMTP to continue broadcasting but on a different channel.
 This would be seamless for viewers as they would still tune to channel 32.